 A chronic condition is classified as a disease, injury or illness that needs to be treated and managed indefinitely, such as arthritis or diabetes.
 If you’ve already been diagnosed with and treated for the condition, insurance companies will regard it as a pre-existing condition.

-If the chronic condition develops after the start of the policy, you will be covered for treatment to help stabilise the condition and for any acute flare-ups in the future.
-There’s plenty of information in our health insurance and chronic conditions guide.
+If the chronic condition develops after the start of the policy you will, however, be covered for treatment to help stabilise the condition and for any acute flare-ups in the future.

 There are a number of ways in which you can make your senior health insurance more affordable.
 Some policies offer cheaper premiums if you choose a so-called ‘six-week wait’ option, where you use the NHS to receive inpatient treatment unless the expected wait is longer than six weeks.
 In this case, you would receive private treatment via your policy right away.